Free forever · No card · No trial

 Sign up at menutize.ai.

 Email and password.
 No credit card.
 You’ll be inside the dashboard in about 60 seconds.
 Pick your industry from the list (lawn care, cleaning, HVAC, detailing, handyman, pool, etc.) and Menutize pre-loads sensible defaults for your service catalog so you’re not staring at a blank page.
+This is the moment the difference becomes obvious — you’re not setting up an invoicing tool, you’re setting up a place to run the whole business.

 3. 3